 To get on the same page financially, it’s essential that you talk through what you each want in life.
 Both of you probably have financial goals and likely have specific motivations that are tied to money.
 Unfortunately, money is one of the most common reasons people end their marriages.
 Many of these situations could be avoided if both spouses understood how each thinks about money and their long-term financial goals.

-You should discuss how money could impact your current situation to how you would like to retire.
+You should discuss how money could impact your current situation.
 Additionally, talking through what motivates you both about money and what drives you when it comes to money can be beneficial.
 You will likely have a different relationship with money, and knowing where you both stand is helpful.
 Marrying a big spender, for example, could be very hard for someone who likes to save a lot.

 You’re both likely to have different credit profiles.
 Combining finances can help a younger or less experienced spouse establish more of a credit history.
 This can be valuable to that spouse and be a great tool to build credit for large purchases you’re likely to make together in the future, such as buying a home.